Motor Burnout Insurance

 For example, it can be about balancing risk with the cost of an additional premium.
 So, you may want to have a go at evaluating the likelihood of your appliances’ motors burning out and thinking about how you’d go about getting everything back to normal.
 Would you need to take out a loan or use your credit card?
 Or do you have the money ready to go?

-Whether you want plain Home and Contents Insurance or want to delve into add-ons like Motor Burnout Insurance, iSelect can help.
-Using our online comparison tool, you can quickly see how a selection of different policies measure up.* Alternatively, you can give one of our comparison experts a call on 13 19 20.
+Whether you want plain home insurance or want to delve into add-ons like motor burnout insurance, iSelect can help.
+Using our online comparison tool, you can quickly see how a selection of different policies measure up.

 Get started on comparing home and contents today!